-Clinical and Customer Servic populations Clinical and Customer Services: development and delivery of information, products and services to individuals, groups and populations Learning objective and the assessment methods that will be used (Guideline 13.1a & b) Rotation or class in which assessment will occur (Guideline 13.1c) Individuals responsible for ensuring assessment occurs (Guideline 13.1d) Timeline for collecting formative and summative data (Guideline 13.1e) Resulting Data and Date Collected KRD 3.1: The curriculum must reflect the principles of Medical Nutrition Therapy and the practice of the nutrition care process, including principles and methods of assessment, diagnosis, identification and implementation of interventions and strategies for monitoring and evaluation.
+Clinical and Customer Services: development and delivery of information, products and services to individuals, groups and populations

+Lograina chicativa Detation or class in Individuals Timeline for Deculting Data and Learning objective and the assessment Rotation or class in which assessment Individuals Timeline for Resulting Data and Date Collected responsible for collecting formative Date Collected methods that will be will occur ensuring assessment and summative used (Guideline 13.1c) occurs (Guideline data (Guideline (Guideline 13.1a & b) 13.1d) 13.1e) KRD 3.1: The curriculum must reflect the principles of Medical Nutrition Therapy and the practice of the nutrition care process, including principles and methods of assessment, diagnosis, identification and implementation of interventions and strategies for monitoring and evaluation.
 Students will score an average of 90% or better on the final case study.
 NDFS 4550 Charlton Each fall semester through grading rubrics.
 Students scored an average of% on the final case study.
-2015: Not Met 86% 2016: Not Met 87% 2017: 2018: 2019: 2020: 2021: Students will receive an average of 90% or better on ADIME notes assignments utilizing case studies derived from real world situations.
+2015: Not Met 86% 2016: Not Met 83.5% 2017: Not Met 83.5% 2018: 2019: 2020: 2021: To monitoring and evaluation.
+Students will receive an average of 90% or better on ADIME notes assignments utilizing case studies derived from real world situations.
 NDFS 4550 Charlton Each fall semester through grading rubrics.
 Students scored an average of% on ADIME notes assignments.
-2015: Met 90% 2016: Met 93% 2017: 2018: 2019: 2020: 2020: 2021: KRD 3.2: The curriculum must include the role of environment, food, nutrition and lifestyle choices in health promotion and disease prevention.
-Students will receive an average of 90% or better on the Food Stamp Challenge Assignment, which requires students to live off a food stamp budget for four days and write a reaction paper about the NDFS 4480 Savoie Roskos Each fall semester through grading rubrics.
-Students scored an average of% on the Food Stamp Challenge, 2015: Met 94% 2016: Met 95% 2017: 2018: 2019: 2020:
+2015: Met 90% 2016: Met 93% 2017: Not Met 89% 2018: 2019: 2020: 2021: KRD 3.2: The curriculum must include the role of environment, food, nutrition and lifestyle choices in health promotion and disease prevention.
+Students will receive an average of 90% or better on the Food Stamp Challenge Assignment, which requires students to live off a food stamp budget for four days and write a reaction NDFS 4480 Savoie Roskos Each fall semester through grading rubrics.
+Students scored an average of% on the Food Stamp Challenge, 2015: Met 94% 2016: Met 95% 2017: Met 98% 2018: 2019: